 June 20: Android 13 DP 2 (Developer Preview Verison 2) is available for Oppo Find X5 Pro (Global/China), Realme GT 2 Pro (China), Vivo X80 (China), Vivo X80 Pro (China), OnePlus 10 Pro (China/ North America/ India/ Europe), and Nokia X20.

 June 16: Android 13 Beta 3.2 arrives with several bug fixes, which include back gesture issues, app crashes, settings page collapse, microphone turning on/off unexpectedly, and more.
 The beta 3.2 build is available for Pixel devices.

 June 8: Android 13 OS has reached the Platform Stability milestone with the Beta 3 release.
 It means all app-facing behaviours and APIs are now final.

 May 12: Google has announced Android 13 officially at Google I/O. Currently, the second Beta of Android 13 is available for select devices.
 The Beta is open for 22 devices from 12 OEMs.
-To join the beta program, you need to visit OEM’s dedicated Android page, sign in, and enrol your device.
+To join the beta program, you must visit OEM’s dedicated Android page, sign in, and enrol your device.
 An OTA update notification should soon arrive on your device, prompting you to download the Android 13 beta build.